airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 * **Desktop**: Centralized desktops delivered to users, think amazon web service.[^7]
     - Can also be local use like virt-manager/KVM **Hypervisors**.

->"(Local desktop virtualization allows running a virtualization stack on a system physically accessible by the hypervisor, enabling the use of software on a specific OS without installing that OS by creating a virtualized instance) (Veeam, n.d.)."[^8]
+>"(Local desktop virtualization allows running a virtualization stack on a system physically accessible by the hypervisor, enabling the use of software on a specific OS without installing that OS by creating a virtualized instance)"[^8].(Veeam, n.d.)

 * **Network**: Virtual network channels.
 * **Storage**: Unified storage from multiple devices.